ExpressGateway/express-gateway.io/_pages/case-studies/raleigh.md

 The team was really satisfied with both the quality of the result and more importantly the time to go in production.

-> Anytime we need to expose something to the outside we will use this technique again going forward.
+> "Anytime we need to expose something to the outside we will use this technique again going forward."

 [raleigh]: https://www.raleighnc.gov/
 [key-auth]: {{ site.baseurl }}{% link docs/policies/key-authorization.md %}